Tales from the Road: Female Truckers

 “I firmly believe an overhaul in the way we attract and train ‘new blood’ is long overdue” says Peter Dempsey in regards to Horsepower, “This is a positive step to promoting future growth and sustainability in the transport industry.”

 We have to admit that we agree, in creating a more inviting atmosphere for younger drivers the trucking industry can carry on trucking with little fear of seeing an even greater decline in drivers behind the wheel.
-There are many ways how you, as an employer, can keep a protective eye on your the latest addition to your trucking family, one of which is by installing ingenious fuel management software to help you, and your employees, know just how much fuel is being consumed on your average run.
+There are many ways how you, as an employer, can keep a protective eye on your the latest addition to your trucking family, one of which is by installing ingenious fuel management systems to help you, and your employees, know just how much fuel is being consumed on your average run.

 A new member of any team is exciting for all present, it’s your job as a fantastic boss to help them feel welcomed and to teach them the ropes so that both they, and your business, can grow.
 If you have any questions or would like to know more about how we can help you, contact us on 01254 291391 and a member of our team will be more than happy to help.